microsoft/MixedReality-WebRTC/projects/libwebrtc/README.md

         $ ./config.sh -d /mnt/d/build_webrtc -b branch-heads/71 -t android -c arm64
         ```

     2. Run the checkout script: `./checkout.sh`.
-This command clones the Chromium Depot Tools and clones the WebRTC repo.
-Warning: this can take a long time and consume significant disk space (plan for 2+ hours and 30GB disk space).
+This command clones the Chromium Depot Tools and the WebRTC repo.
+Warning: this can take a long time and consume significant disk space (plan for 2+ hours and 40GB disk space).

         ```
         Usage: